DevelopedByDev/autoquill_ai/PERFORMANCE_OPTIMIZATIONS.md

-# Performance Optimizations for AutoQuill AI
+# Performance Optimizations for AutoQuill

 This document outlines all the performance optimizations implemented to reduce latency between recording audio and receiving transcriptions.